rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2015-01-21-the-pool-on-the-roof-must-have-a-leak.md

 tldr: I joined Open Whisper Systems to pitch in on the TextSecure Chrome extension.
 It was the experience of a lifetime.
 ---

-*This post originally published on the [Open Whisper Systems blog](https://whispersystems.org/blog/the-pool-on-the-roof-must-have-a-leak/).*
+*This post was originally published on the [Open Whisper Systems blog](https://whispersystems.org/blog/the-pool-on-the-roof-must-have-a-leak/).*

 Today we hiked the Kalalau Trail and swam beneath the cold spray of a waterfall.